zeyap/legacy-personal-website/_posts/2017-01-29-Global-Game-Jam.markdown

 description: "Game jams I have participated"
 ---

-Global Game Jam is an annualy-held 48-hour-hackathon for games.
+Global Game Jam is an annually-held 48-hour-hackathon for games.

 <h2>Time Wave</h2>